Vanilla Bean Layer Cake Socks

 The Vanilla Bean Layer Cake Socks are inspired by one of my other creative loves — baking!
 And like in knitting, I'm terrible at sticking to someone else's recipe; why have a plain vanilla cake when you can have a vanilla BEAN cake?
 And who can resist also adding a rainbow flair to the batter?
 I definitely can't, so I always keep a large stash of bright gel food colouring to brighten up my desserts.
 Why not?

 This pattern is also a recipe — for well-fitted toe-up socks!
-Perfect for self-striping, gradient, and self-patterning yarns, they have two afterthought heel options and a unisex 2x2-rib cuff.
+Perfect for self-striping, gradient, and self-patterning yarns, they have two afterthought heel options (plus optional afterthought gusset shaping) and a unisex 2x2-rib cuff.
 They are available in five foot circumferences and the pattern provides formulas to assist you in figuring out exactly when to place the heel to ensure a perfect fit, no matter what your row gauge or foot size.
 It also provides guidelines for calculating calf increases to accommodate any leg shape or sock height.

 This pattern requires the knitter to be able to knit a small circumference in the round and is method-neutral, so it is easy to use whichever sock knitting technique you prefer.
 It clearly explains all techniques required and provides links to useful video tutorials, so the pattern is easily accessible to a beginner sock knitter.